-KPMG Klynveld Peat Marwick Goerdeler S.A. were first appointed on 22 May 1993 as auditors of
+KPMG Klynveld Peat Marwick Goerdeler S.A. were first appointed on 22 May 1993, and KPMG S.A. (replacing KPMG Klynveld Peat Marwick Goerdeler S.A.) were first appointed on 23 April 2009 as auditors of Nestlé S.A.

-On 23 April 2009 at the 142nd Annual General Meeting of Shareholders of Nestlé S.A., KPMG S.A. were appointed as auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group for a term of office of one year.
+On 15 April 2010 KPMG S.A. (hereafter "KPMG") were appointed as auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group for a term of office of one year.